Active Writing (Part 1): Active Voice

 We’re pushing our swashbuckling adventurer toward finding that buried treasure, or wrenching her away again, thwarted by a shipwreck or a raging storm or a bout of cholera.

 We’re pushing an intrepid band of Hobbits toward Mount Doom, or dragging them away (…and again and again and again and again).

-Or think of such continual movement this way: A novel is like an aardvark, a living creature that must both inhale and exhale.
-Both actions are equally as important to survival.
+Or think of such continual movement this way: A novel is like an aardvark, a living creature that must both inhale and exhale to survive.
+Both actions are equally important for survival.
 Pushing forward is a fictive inhalation: plot driven, visually stimulating and action-oriented.
 Pulling away is fictive exhalation: Character-oriented; an emotional, thoughtful, psychological or spiritual response.

 Inhale: A thousand snarling, brain-craving zombies lurch through a dark tunnel, hungry for you and your family.
 At the other end, you find the tunnel hopelessly blocked!
 But, wait!
 You discover a service hatch!
 While you all scramble safely through that well-placed emergency exit, Aunt Mildred trips over her shoelaces, falls and gets munched.
 (An inhalation scene is typically visually rich and plot-oriented.
 A battle.
 A hot romance.
 A mystery revealed.
 A chase.
 A munched aunt.)